Frequently Asked Questions:

 UMBC’s goal of inclusive excellence guides our efforts to create a supportive and inclusive environment for transgender, non-binary, gender non-conforming, and LGBTQ+ community members.

 The recommendation to provide students with the ability to indicate gender identity, pronouns and LGBQ+ identity was developed in partnership with many campus offices and in response to requests from students, staff, faculty and community advocates.
-These efforts are intended to complement UMBC’s existing practice to provide one’s chosen name and use best practices as defined by the American Association of College Registrars and Admissions Officers.
+These efforts are intended to complement UMBC’s existing practice to provide one’s chosen name and use best practices as found by the American Association of College Registrars and Admissions Officers study.

 These FAQ’s are designed to guide student community members as they consider whether to inform the university community of their pronouns or their status as a member of LGBTQ+ communities.